 What if that ideal credit card consumer is not you

 If being ideal is not your way, then be creative, and it still may work for you.
 There are always alternative opportunities for any financial situation:

-Credit card companies as any other businesses care about their profit.
-They cannot meet all your needs but they definitely want to keep their ideal clients.
+Credit card companies, like any other business, care about their profit.
+They cannot meet all your needs, but they definitely want to keep their ideal clients.